mikeguzman/EIF201-Progra-I/docs/objetos-clases.md

 ### Example and UML

-[example_getset.cpp](../examples/03_class/01/example_getset.cpp) Define class GradeBook that contains a courseName data member and member functions to set and get its value; Create and manipulate a GradeBook object with theses functions.
+[example_getset.cpp](../examples/03_class/01/example_getset.cpp) define class GradeBook that contains a courseName data member and member functions to set and get its value; Create and manipulate a GradeBook object with theses functions.

 ![myfirstclass uml](../resources/getsetclass_uml.jpg)